 [ITU-T Recommendation A.1]

 2.3.3.11 The intention to hold rapporteur meetings, along with details of the issues to be studied, should be agreed in principle and publicized with as much notice as possible (normally at least two months) at study group or working party meetings (for inclusion in their reports) and via the study group webpage, for example.
 Not only should confirmation of the date and place of any meeting normally be provided to the collaborators (and any other ITU-T members who have indicated an interest in attending or submitting a contribution to the meeting), to the relevant working party chairman and to TSB at least two months prior to the meeting, but also visa support should be provided by the meeting host.

+If an insufficient number of contributions or notification of contributions has been submitted, no meeting should be held and rapporteurs should discuss the issue with their WP chairmen for further action.

 _______________________